-The first published double extortion case involved Allied Universal, a large American security staffing company, in November 2019.
+One of the first published double extortion cases involved Allied Universal, a large American security staffing company, in November 2019.
 When the victims refused to pay a ransom of 300 Bitcoins (approximately US$2.3 million), the attackers, who used the Maze ransomware, threatened to use sensitive information extracted from Allied Universal’s systems as well as stolen email and domain name certificates for a spam campaign impersonating Allied Universal.
 To prove their point, the attackers published a sample of the stolen files including contracts, medical records, encryption certificates and more.
 In a later post on a Russian hacking forum, the attackers included a link to what they claimed to be 10% of the stolen information as well as a new ransom demand that was 50% higher.

 Fig 1: Maze group’s side of the story on a hacking forum (image by BleepingComputer)

 TA2101, the group behind the Maze ransomware, has since created a dedicated web page which lists the identities of their non-cooperative victims and regularly publishes samples of the stolen data.